KD1987/MQM-Calculator-Privacy-Policy/README.md

 All information that are saved in the app are only stored locally in the user's device.
 These information are historical MQM calculation.

+The main functionality of the app does not collect personal information.

 The app does use third party services (Google AdMob) that may collect information used to identify you.

 More information of the privacy policy of Google Admob is found at: